Open daily from 9.00 until 17.45.

 Dr Rae was considerably more successful than his predecessor in that he lived through the plague outbreak and treated many people, venturing into plague-ridden houses to treat the sick.
 With the limited and dangerous treatments available at the time, Plague Doctors did all they could to cure the sufferers.
 This often involved the lancing of the boils to allow the poison to run out.
 When the wound had been cleaned out it would be cauterised shut, thus sealing and disinfecting the wound.

-Dr Rae wore a fairly terrifying outfit to protect him from the airborne miasmas which at the time were believed to cause the plague.
-A long cloak kept the infectious air from his skin, and he wore a beak-like mask which was filled with spices and rose petals to prevent the miasmas from entering through his nose (although they also would have kept the terrible smell away).
+Dr Rae wore a fairly terrifying outfit to protect him from the airborne miasmas which at the time people believed to cause the plague.
+A long cloak kept the infectious air from his skin, and he wore a beak-like mask filled with spices and rose petals to prevent the miasmas from entering through his nose (although they also would have kept the terrible smell away).
 Although we now know miasmas were not the source of the plague, Dr Rae’s outfit still did its job and protected him from flea bites, meaning he survived the plague… however, his troubles were not over.

-Without George Rae many more citizens of Edinburgh may have fallen victim to the plague, in fact, we think he was quite the hero.
+Without George Rae many more citizens of Edinburgh may have fallen victim to the plague.
+In fact, we think he was quite the hero.